PatrickMassot/leanblueprint/README.md

   in your browser will be displayed and will probably be `http://0.0.0.0:8000/`, unless the port 8000 is already is use.

+Note: plasTeX does not call BibTeX.
+If you have a bibliography, you should use `leanblueprint pdf` before `leanblueprint web` to get it to work in the web version (and redo it when you add a reference).

 ## Editing the blueprint

 Assuming you used the `leanblueprint` command line tool to create your blueprint